Pros and Cons of Homeschooling

 Pros of Homeschooling

-Most of my friends and acquaintances have their kids in public school, and I am so saddened by the questions and problems that come up.
-There are a lot of adult issues, including abuse, that become glaringly obvious in a public school setting, even as young as kindergarten.
+Most of my friends and acquaintances have their kids in traditional school environments, and I am so saddened by the questions and problems that come up.
+There are a lot of adult issues, including abuse, that become glaringly obvious in a public or charter school setting, even when kids learn as young as kindergarten.

-The sad reality is that these children aren’t ready to be exposed to harsh realities of the world.
-Because I homeschool, they won’t be forced to deal with these issues until it’s developmentally appropriate.
+The sad reality is that in many families these children aren’t ready to be exposed to the harsh realities of the world.
+Because I have homeschooled students, they won’t be forced to deal with these issues until it’s developmentally appropriate.
+This allows them to maintain their innocence and sense of security for a little longer.

 Even before we started kindergarten, my oldest was bullied by kids in our neighborhood and at the playground.
 Since these are the same children she would have been attending school with, I knew it would just continue.

-With homeschooling, I get to choose the children my kids are exposed to.
-Bullying will always happen, but it won’t make up the majority my children’s day.
+This experience made me even more determined to provide a safe and nurturing home school and environment for my children.
+With homeschooling, I get to decide the children my kids are exposed to, alleviating the social pressures they might face in a traditional school setting.
+Bullying will always happen, but it won’t make up the majority of my children’s day.

 My two oldest children are three years apart in age.
 If they were in public school, this age gap would mean they wouldn’t get to spend much time together.
 Because they are home together all day, they have become each other’s best friends.